section-engineering-education/engineering-education/articles/docker-wordpress-containerizing-wordpress-with-docker-compose/index.md

 Change directory to the newly created directory with `cd wordpress-docker`

-Inside this file created a `.yaml` file, i.e. `docker-compose`.
-YAML.
+Inside directory `wordpress-docker`, create a `.yaml` file, i.e. `docker-compose.yaml`.
 Run `type nul >> docker-compose.yaml` to create the file.
-If yourare on Linux or Mac use `touch docker-compose.yaml`.
+If your are on Linux or Mac use `touch docker-compose.yaml`.

 Docker-compose can also work with `.yml`.
 Both yml and YAML extensions will work fine.